Christianity in China: Chinese Independent Churches

 The Chinese Independent Churches are a group of Christian institutions that are independent from Western denominations.
 They were established in China in the late 19th and early 20th century, including both the Little Flock or Church Assembly Hall and True Jesus Church.
 In the 1940s they gathered 200,000 adherents, which was 20% to 25% of the total Christian population of that time.

 Miller (2006) explains that a significant amount of the house churches or unregistered congregations and meeting points of the Protestant spectrum, that refuse to join the Three-Self Church—China Christian Council, belong to the Chinese Independent Churches.
 Congregations of the Little Flock or the True Jesus Church tend to be uncooperative towards the Three-Self Church as to their principle it represents not only a tool of the government but also a different Christian tradition.

+The trend in the post-Mao era has been that Protestant churches in China have become more local, more independent, and less tied to denominational structures than was historically the case in China.